Wisconsin plane crash victims ID'd as National Guard airman, Air Force reservist

 The second victim was an Air Force reservist.

 Staff Sgt.
-Remington K. Viney, 26, was flying in a twin-engine Velocity V-Twin plane with Tanner Byholm, 25, when the plane crashed into a river shortly after takeoff from the Southern Wisconsin Regional Airport last Tuesday morning, the Rock County Medical Examiner's Office said, according to FOX 6 in Milwaukee.
+Remington K. Viney, 26, was flying in a twin-engine Velocity V-Twin plane with Tanner Byholm, 25, when the plane crashed in a wooded, swampy area shortly after takeoff from the Southern Wisconsin Regional Airport last Tuesday morning, the Rock County Medical Examiner's Office said, according to FOX 6 in Milwaukee.

 No one else was on board the plane headed to Florida.